-- If possible, the pupils will be reconciled after the incident/incidents have been investigated and dealt with each case will be monitored to ensure repeated bullying does not take place. - Sanctions and support for the bully will be given in accordance with the behaviour management policy. - Informing the parent of the victim and the bully. - Formally recording the incident on the student(s)' behaviour log in the student(s)' files. - Giving general information to all staff, through close liaison and staff meetings.
-Giving relevant feedback and reminders about appropriate behaviour to students. - In serious cases, suspension will be considered.
+- If possible, the learners will be encouraged and supported to repair after the incident/incidents have been investigated and dealt with each case will be monitored to ensure repeated bullying does not take place. - Support for the bully will be given in accordance with the Behaviour for Learning Policy. - Informing the parent of the victim and the bully. - Formally recording the incident on CPOMS. - Giving general information to all staff, through close liaison and staff meetings.
+Giving relevant feedback and reminders about appropriate behaviour to learners. - In serious cases, suspension or exclusion will be considered in line with the Behaviour for Learning Policy and the Ministry Decree.